rich-iannone/great-docs/README.md

 - **Safe introspection**: Works with packages containing non-Python components
 - **Accurate method counting**: Counts actual public methods on each class
 - **Smart categorization**: Automatically identifies classes, functions, and other objects
-- **Automatic method enumeration**: Explicitly lists all methods for quartodoc to document
+- **Automatic method enumeration**: Explicitly lists all methods for documentation

 Based on method count: